zitadel/zitadel-nextjs-b2b/README.md

 You could also build out the code (PRs welcome :wink:) for this application, for example:

 - Create a mock `datacube-web` application and show how SSO between the portal and the application works with ZITADEL.
-- Implement a feature in the Authorization tab to assign roles directly from the customer portal.
 - Add bulk user operations for managing multiple users at once.
 - Implement user activity tracking and audit logs.
 - Add data export functionality for user grants and project access.